tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - what do you think has been your greatest achievement?
   - if you could go back and change one event in your life, what would it be and how would you change it?
   - is it better to be self-reliant or to develop a network of friends to call upon for help?
   - do you think you're a contented man?